-These assumptions are standard in the literature and allow us to focus on the core tension between consumer and producer objectives.
-Two-sided markets have two primary stakeholders with conflicting incentives, and we define a utility function for each.
+These assumptions are deliberate scoping choices that let us isolate the core tension between consumer and producer objectives while keeping the framework analytically tractable.
+They do not aim to fully capture deployment settings; rather, they define the baseline formulation against which we later introduce additional heterogeneity through multi-item allocation, group-level fairness, and business constraints.
+Two-sided markets have two primary stakeholders with conflicting incentives, and we define a utility function for each. \\

-\paragraph{Consumer Utility.} A consumer's utility is the relevance captured by their recommended set, normalized by the best achievable relevance.
+\textbf{Consumer Utility.} A consumer's utility is the relevance captured by their recommended set, normalized by the consumer's single best achievable relevance.
 For consumer $i$ receiving allocation $\pmb{w}$: